Differences between Multi-Tenant and Single Tenant Cloud ERP Solutions

 Keep in mind that not all cloud ERP’s are the same.
 Yes – you made the right choice to shift to a cloud based ERP so one must distinguish from one built on the cloud from the one that someone is hosting for you.

 Most of the time, even the tiniest difference can make or break the success of the business thus, minimizing risk by weighing quality, pros and cons must be seriously considered, especially when dealing to business operation and must go with the wave of the rapid changes in technology.

 Handful numbers of vendors can claim to have ERP’s born in the cloud and are Multi – Tenant solutions like NetSuite, compared to ones whom have migrated their solution to one and are Single Tenant.

-We have highlighted the difference between Multi – Tenant and Single Tenant ERP’s thusly, we hope you can now countermeasure the advantages and disadvantages of different “cloud” ERP’s out there in the market.
+We have highlighted the difference between Multi – Tenant and Single Tenant ERP systems.
+We hope you can now countermeasure the advantages and disadvantages of different “cloud” ERP solutions out there in the market.